WORKING DOCUMENT

 3.1 The Director of Education shall:

-3.3 Superintendents of Schools shall:
+3.3 Superintendents of Education shall:

-provide leadership and build capacity to ensure the effective implementation of Board programs and supports that address the achievement and well-being of First Nations,
+- provide leadership and build capacity to support the implementation of programs and initiatives that promote Indigenous student success and well-being; and

 3.4 First Nations, Métis and Inuit Education Coordinator shall: